Dealing with Life’s Problems Skillfully

 One of the most appealing parts of DBT is its flexibility and adaptability.
 The treatment can be used in a strict protocol for highly structured therapy, including skills training.
 It can also be used in its component parts, as appropriate.

-Group is designed to teach skills needed to effectively negotiate one’s life.
-The group is highly structured.
-The focus of the group is teaching, learning, and applying skills to everyday life.
-Furthermore, there is not much personal information or discussion in group training beyond questions like, “How can we use and apply these skills in our life?”
+DBT group skills training is designed to teach the skills needed to effectively negotiate one’s life.
+The group is highly structured and focused on teaching, learning, and applying skills to everyday life.
+Furthermore, there is not much personal information or discussion in group training, beyond general questions like, “How can we use and apply these skills in our life?”

-Useful for the Full Range of Problems Life Presents
+DBT: Useful for the Full Range of Life Problems

 Mindfulness is the core of DBT.
 It trains us to be present and mindful of what we are doing, feeling, and thinking.
-Furthermore, mindfulness enhances our ability to see unhelpful patterns and make beneficial changes.
+Mindfulness enhances our ability to see unhelpful patterns and make beneficial changes.

 Emotion regulation skills help people interact with their emotions more skillfully.
 You learn to become less stuck in thinking, feeling, and experiencing when it is not helpful or not factual.